brainfoolong/cryptojs-aes-php/README.md

 A tool to AES encrypt/decrypt data in javascript and/or PHP.
 You can use it for PHP only, for Javascript only or mix it together.

-It uses default aes-256-cbc implementation with random salts and initialization vector.
+It uses default `aes-256-cbc` implementation with random salts and random initialization vector.
+This library does not support other ciphers or modes.

 ## Features
 * Encrypt any value in Javascript (objects/array/etc...) - Everything that can be passed to `JSON.stringify`
 * Encrypt any value in PHP  (object/array/etc...) - Everything that can be passed to `json_encode`
 * Decrypt in PHP/Javascript, doesn't matter where you have encrypted the values

 ## How to use
 ###### PHP | See [dist/example-php.php](https://github.com/brainfoolong/cryptojs-aes-php/blob/master/dist/example-php.php)